Momentous Magnesium Glycinate

 Best for: Sleep, anxiety, general supplementation

 Magnesium glycinate is magnesium bound to glycine, an amino acid with its own calming, sleep-promoting properties.
-Glycine independently reduces core body temperature (a key sleep trigger) and activates NMDA receptors that support sleep-wake cycle regulation.
+Glycine independently reduces core body temperature and improves subjective sleep quality, as demonstrated in a human RCT (Bannai M, Kawai N. J Pharmacol Sci.
+2012;118(2):145–148. doi:10.1254/jphs.11R13CP, PMID: 22293292).

 This combination — magnesium plus glycine — makes magnesium glycinate the gold standard for sleep supplementation.